ball6847/docker-hooked/README.md

 docker build -t ball6847/hooked .
 ```

-Then run container using the following command, by default hooked run at port 8888 (map your own port if needed)
+Then run the container, use the following command, by default hooked run at port 8888 (map your own port if needed)

 ```sh
 docker run -d \